Skip to content

 Adding machines manually is great for quick deployments.
 For more flexibility and power, you can team up with PDQ Inventory.
 You can make dynamic collections to deploy packages to targets based off of any number of criteria.

-Using PowerShell gives you a lot of options for getting files copied.
+Using PowerShell gives you a lot of options for copying files.
 Give it a shot and have some fun!
 The sky is the limit for what you can do with a script.

 Black and White PDQ logo